eneam/mboxviewer/ReadMe.markdown

 License
 -----
 Mbox viewer is a free software.
 Most of it is licensed under GPLv2.
-Small pats are licenced under CPOL 1.02.
+Small parts are licenced under CPOL 1.02.
-See th LICENCE.txt file included in the distribution for further details.
+See the LICENCE.txt file included in the distribution for further details.

 Changes
 ---